National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ## Concept Sets {#sec-understanding-sets}

-Any study or analysis performed in the Enclave will start with identifying meaningful clinical conditions and events in patient data.
+Any study or analysis performed in the N3C Data Enclave will start with identifying meaningful clinical conditions and events in patient data.
 We attempt to determine the presence or absence of clinical phenomena in patient history through the presence or absence of certain concept codes in patient records [@gold_2021; @gold_2018].
 For any given phenomenon used in an analysis, however, a single concept code will seldom be sufficient, and concept _sets_ are used.